 Environmental Challenges for High School & Middle School Students

 We need your help!
 Crystal Cove Conservancy partners with Crystal Cove State Park and local researchers to understand the best way to protect the park’s ecosystems, but we can’t do it alone.
-Every two weeks, we’ll publish a new environmental challenge that you can help solve online.
 These challenges might include analyzing a large data set and sharing your findings back with us or developing and testing solutions to an engineering challenge.

 - Comparing Owl Limpet Populations: For the past two years, The Conservancy has partnered with OCMPAC and OCC students to monitor owl limpets at two sites in Crystal Cove State Park.
 Can you help analyze the data and create a visualization showing whether owl limpets at a highly-trafficked site are different from those in a more remote area?
 [High school level; NGSS SEP: Graphing and analyzing data, Constructing explanations.]